apetri/IG_Pipeline/README.md

 If you got to this step, it means now you have generated the initial conditions, and you are ready to evolve them with Gadget and generate a series of 3D snapshots which will be taken during the nonlinear evolution of the dark matter particles.
 Before even building the Gadget executable, you will need to create a text file in the repository top directory, called "outputs\_xxx-series.txt", with a list of numbers that will represent the time instants at which the snapshots will be taken (an example called "outputs\_mQ3-series.txt" is already provided).
 Now it's time to build the Gadget executable, just go in the Gadget2 directory and run

-    make -f Makefile_OMPq (BGQ)
+    make

-This will compile and link the code to an executable called Gadget2q\_OMP2\_G800\_TOPNODE16; of course this too will need its own formatted parameter files, which are a pain to write by hand.
+This will compile and link the code to an executable called Gadget2q\_OMP2\_G800\_TOPNODE16 (only on BGQ, the name of the executable is set by you in the system specific Makefile); of course this too will need its own formatted parameter files, which are a pain to write by hand.
 Luckily Precambrian already did it for us when we ran it last time: the Gadget parameter files are saved in data\_Gadget/Parameters.
 Now comes the interesting part: you could in principle run the Gadget executable manually with mpiexec as usual, but Blue Gene Q requires that you submit your runs through a job submission script.
 This script will be generated automatically for you by submission.py.
 You have to be particularly careful in tuning the knobs in submission\_options.ini: the Blue Gene Q cluster connections have a complicated topology, and we need to specify the shapes and corners of the sub-blocks that make up our computing partition.
 In particular, in your submission\_options.ini file you need to specify the maximum number of simulations a sub block can handle; this of course depends on the size of the simulations (mainly the number of particles), so you need to choose this parameter carefully (for 512x512x512 particles this number is 2).
 After you do this just run

     python xx_submission.py submission_options.ini 3